-Right in the heart of Guanabara Bay, Paquetá is a semi-tropical island with no motorized vehicles: just bikes and horse-drawn carriages, and very few streets and no noise.
-It's largely unpolluted, has excellent beaches, an interesting flora and fauna, and nice optional trips: visit to Pedra da Moreninha (Moreninha Rock) or to Darke de Mattos Park, for instance.
+Right in the heart of Guanabara Bay, Paqueta is a semi-tropical island with no motorized vehicles: just bikes and horse-drawn carriages, very few streets and no noise.
+It's largely unpolluted, has excellent beaches, an interesting flora and fauna and nice optional trips: a visit to Pedra da Moreninha (Moreninha Rock) or to Darke de Mattos Park for instance.

-Botanical Gardens are an ecological sanctuary, housing rare species of tropical flora and fauna.
+Botanical Gardens is an ecological sanctuary, housing rare species of tropical flora and fauna.
 It has six lakes with endemic species of lily, lotus, or papyrus.
-Friar Leandro's Lake, recently restored, is spectacular.
-Wild animals and resident birds – as the “curiós” or the “sabiás” -, are a constant presence, but the flora is yet more remarkable: it has approximately 8,200 specimens of trees and plants (bromeliads, violets, the biggest Brazilian cacti collection, medicinal plants…) and even a greenhouse of insect-eating plants.
+Friar Leandro's Lake is spectacular.
+Wild animals and resident birds are a constant presence, but the flora is even more remarkable: it has approximately 8,200 specimens of trees and plants (bromeliads, violets, the biggest Brazilian cacti collection, medicinal plants) and even a greenhouse only with insect-eating plants.